Chiral spin liquid phase of the triangular lattice Hubbard model: a density matrix renormalization group study: Identification as a chiral spin liquid:

 The spin- and momentum-resolved entanglement spectra for the ground states in the two sectors are shown in Figure \ref{fig:CSL}(a), where we have excluded levels corresponding to charge fluctuations between rings of the cylinder in order to highlight the spin degrees of freedom.
-Both spectra show the expected WZW level counting in the low-lying states, and the spin quantum numbers of the entanglement levels are integer for the $k=0$ ground state and half-integer for $k=\pi$, allowing us to identify the low-lying states in the two momentum sectors with the trivial and semion topological sectors respectively.
-For the corresponding results for the YC4 cylinder, see the SM\cite{SuppMat}.
+Both spectra show the expected WZW level counting in the low-lying states for those momenta where the low-lying states can be distinguished from the continuum, and the spin quantum numbers of the entanglement levels are integer for the $k=0$ ground state and half-integer for $k=\pi$, allowing us to identify the low-lying states in the two momentum sectors with the trivial and semion topological sectors respectively.

+Alternatively, $2\pi$ flux insertion should convert between the two topological sectors.
+We already noted in section \ref{sec:YC6} above that indeed the local properties like spin-spin correlations and the chiral order parameter look nearly identical between the $k=\pi$ sector with $2\pi$ flux and the $k=0$ sector with periodic boundaries, which is consistent with this picture.
+(In principle these should also be equal to the local properties of the $k=\pi$ sector with periodic boundaries, but that may not be true at finite bond dimension, and will be weakly violated even in the true ground state due to the finite circumference of the cylinder.)
+In the SM, we show the equivalent of Figure \ref{fig:CSL}(a) with the $k=0$ entanglement spectrum replaced by the $k=\pi$ spectrum with $2\pi$ flux, and evidently it is nearly identical.